wwwwwwzh/Notes/reference.md

 Expectation:
 - ${\displaystyle \frac{d\phi_X(t)}{dt} = i\int_{-\infty}^{\infty} xe^{itx} f_X(x) \, dx}$
 - ${\displaystyle \frac{d\phi_X(0)}{dt} = i\int_{-\infty}^{\infty} x f_X(x) \, dx=iE[X]}$
-- Note that since X is real valued, its fourier transform is conjugate symmetric, so the derivative at 0 is 0 for real component, but there's a shift in phase if derivative is non 0 in complex axis, the shift corresponds to the shift of center of mass of the distribution, ie, expectation.
+- Note that since X is real valued, its fourier transform is conjugate symmetric, so the derivative at 0 is 0 for real component, but there's a non 0 derivative in complex axis if there's a shift in phase of the frequency components, the shift corresponds to the shift of center of mass of the distribution, ie, expectation.

 Variance:
 - $\frac{d^2\phi_X(t)}{dt^2} = -\int_{-\infty}^{\infty} x^2e^{itx} f_X(x) \, dx$
 - $\frac{d^2\phi_X(0)}{dt^2} = -\int_{-\infty}^{\infty} x^2 f_X(x) dx=-E[X^2]$
 - $\text{Var}(X) = \mathbb{E}[X^2] - (\mathbb{E}[X])^2$
 - The second derivative is a non positive real number.
-When it's 0, the original distribution is delta, and it's fourier transform is 1, which has all derivatives 0.
-The more negative it is, the more spiky the transform/power at 0.
+When it's 0, the original distribution is delta, and it's fourier transform is 1, whose characteristic function derivatives are always 0 (0 mean, 0 variance etc).
+The more negative it is, the more spiky the transform at 0.
+On the other extreme, if the second derivative were -inf, the transform is delta, and the original distribution would be flat (uniform across -inf to +inf), which indeed has inf variance.

 In general: $\frac{d^k\phi_X(0)}{dt^k} = i^kE[X^k]$